Guide to Rocky Mountain National Park

 The United States is home to nearly 60 national parks.
 With over 300 miles of trails, 147 lakes and 450 miles of streams, Rocky Mountain National Park has become the fourth most visited national park in the country.
 The park is also home to 124 named peaks — 20 of which are over 13,000 feet — and straddles the Continental Divide allowing access to both the east and west slopes of the Rocky Mountains.

 The park has much more to offer than incredible mountain scenery.
 Over 280 species of birds, 11 fish, 142 species of butterflies and 1100 plants call the park home.
 Lynx, wolverines, bears, bighorn sheep, coyotes, deer, elk, moose and mountain lions are among the 66 mammals living in the park.

 There is almost too much to do in Rocky Mountain National Park.
-This introductory guide to the park will tell you what you need to know to enjoy everything the park has to offer and will help you narrow down your must-do list.
+This introductory guide to the park has everything you need to know to enjoy all the beauties the park has to offer.
+And, if you don't feel like crunching all those numbers, it will help you narrow down your must-do list.

 Need To Know